NigoroJr/erlang-b-model/README.md

 network is calculated.
 The initial 10% of the connections are ignored in order to observe the steady state behavior.

+Wavelength conversion capability can be enabled (with `-c` or `--converter`) to allow using an empty wavelength when a connection is initiated.
+It is assumed that there are enough converters (i.e. however many wavelengths there are) in each node to accommodate converting any wavelength request.
+This simplifies the search algorithm.

 ## Building
 Boost Graph Library is used for this project.
 Boost unit testing framework is also used for unit testing.